ARMmbed/mbed-client/porting-guide.md

 To compile for a target board, you need a [target description](http://docs.yottabuild.org/tutorial/targets.html) that describes how to compile for the target.

-The `lwm2m-client` module uses the platform name, which each target defines, to choose which `lwm2m-client-<platform-name>` module to depend on to provide the platform-specific implementation.
+The `mbed-client` module uses the platform name, which each target defines, to choose which `mbed-client-<platform-name>` module to depend on to provide the platform-specific implementation.

 The target description contains:
  * `target.json` - the target description file